 This Spring, one of the longest-running staples of network TV will finally come to an end.
 We're talking, of course, about the CBS sitcom The Big Bang Theory, which is scheduled to end its run this year after a whopping 12 seasons.
 As the finale draws nearer and storylines begin to head toward their endpoints, the question on everyone's mind is when to expect that final episode.

-As with most networks, CBS has not yet released its May finale schedule, so we don't have an exact date for the final installment.
+Cue the tears!
+The show's final episode will air on May 16.
+While producers still have yet to give us any clues about how the beloved series will end, according to Entertainment Weekly, CBS is giving us a full hour to say our goodbyes.
 In fact, as of early December 2018, the final episode had not even been written yet, as executive producer Steve Holland told USA Today.
-"We know what we want," said Holland, citing discussions with fellow executive producers Chuck Lorre and Steven Molaro.
+"We know what we want," Holland said, citing discussions with fellow executive producers Chuck Lorre and Steven Molaro.
 "We know the ending we're driving for, and we're excited about it."